 Currently, no recommended standardized instrument adequately covers both developmental and social-emotional or mental health screening domains.
 Two separate screening instruments are needed to adequately screen for potential developmental and social-emotional or mental health concerns.

 Maintain required documentation in the childs health record.
-Documentation must, at a minimum, include the name of the screening instrument(s) used, the score(s), and the anticipatory guidance provided to the parent or caregiver related to the screening results.
-If the screening results are abnormal, documentation must include how this is being addressed; such as referral to Help Me Grow, appropriate medical specialists, follow-up plan of care, and when appropriate, a referral to a local community service agency.
+Documentation must include, at a minimum, the name of the screening instrument(s) used, the score(s), and the anticipatory guidance provided to the parent or caregiver related to the screening results.
+If the screening results are abnormal, documentation must include how this is being addressed, such as referral to the local school district (directly or via Help Me Grow), appropriate medical specialists, follow-up plan of care, and when appropriate, a referral to a local community service agency.
+For more information, see the Referral section of the Developmental and Social-Emotional Screening of Young Children (0-5 years of age) in MDH

 When a developmental and social-emotional or mental health screening is provided at other pediatric visits, bill the developmental and social-emotional or mental health screening on the same claim as the other pediatric services.

 Maintain required documentation in the childs health record.
-Documentation must, at a minimum, include the name of the screening instrument(s) used, the score(s) and the anticipatory guidance provided to the parent or caregiver related to the results.
-If the screening results are abnormal, documentation must include how this is being addressed; such as referral to Help Me Grow, appropriate medical specialists, follow-up plan of care, and when appropriate, a referral to a local community service agency.
+At a minimum, documentation must include the name of the screening instrument(s) used, the score(s) and the anticipatory guidance provided to the parent or caregiver related to the results.
+If the screening results are abnormal, documentation must include a follow up plan of care including to whom you referred the child and family, as well as any other ways that abnormal screening results are being addressed.

-The immunization status of a child must be reviewed and compared to the current Recommended Childhood and Adolescent Immunization Schedule from the Advisory Committee on Immunization Practices (ACIP).
+Review the immunization status of a child, teen or young adult compared to the current Recommended Childhood and Adolescent Immunization Schedule from the Advisory Committee on Immunization Practices (ACIP).
 ACIP is part of the Centers for Disease Control and Prevention (CDC) and provides current recommendations for vaccine administration, schedules of periodicity, and appropriate dosage and contraindications.
-The Minnesota Department of Health (MDH) Recommended Immunization Schedule, for Children and Adolescents, which is revised annually, may be used as it incorporates the ACIP schedule.
+The Minnesota Department of Health (MDH) Childhood and Adult Recommended Immunization Schedules, which are revised annually, may be used because they incorporate the ACIP schedule.

 State law requires all MHCP enrolled providers who administer pediatric vaccines to enroll in the MnVFC program.
-MDH administers the Minnesota Vaccines for Children Program (MnVFC) to provide most pediatric vaccines to participating providers at no cost.
+MDH administers the Minnesota Vaccines for Children Program (MnVFC) for MHCP recipients ages 1 through 18 to provide most pediatric vaccines to participating providers at no cost.
 Providers must obtain vaccines through MnVFC whenever available.

 When billing for immunizations or vaccinations administered during a C&TC screening enter the correct immunization or vaccination code(s) with the SL modifier when applicable, and add the correct administration code(s) to the C&TC claim.
 Refer to the MHCP Provider Manual Immunizations and Vaccinations Section for details on coding and billing criteria.